FabianHoltkoetter/ORFAP/review/review.md

 No security Manageris set

+Crawler: Not necessary

 ### Performance was considered

-kP
+Crawler: not measurable

 ### The functionality fits the current design, architecture

+GUI: Yes
-Yes
+Crawler:n Yes

 ### The code is unit testable

-partially
+GUI: partially
+Crawler: small part

 ### The code does not use unjustifiable static methods/blocks

+GUI:Yes
-Yes
+Crawler: Yes

 ### The code complies to coding standards

-kP
+Crawler: Yes

 ### Logging used appropriately

-No, bad souts
+GUI: No, bad souts
+Crawler: Logger used

 ### Possibility of NPE

-kP

 ### Are requirements marked as `done` in specification document really completed?